 The Citi® Double Cash Card and Chase Freedom Flex℠ are both no-annual-fee rewards cards, but depending on what you value the most in your rewards card, their worth varies.
 For example, if you’re more interested in maximizing your rewards potential or earning a significant sign-up bonus, the Chase Freedom Flex is a good pick.
-If you’d rather swipe (or insert) your card without racking your brain to remember which rewards category you’d earn more cash back in each month, you’re probably better off with the Citi Double Cash.
+If you’d rather swipe your card without having to keep track of rotating bonus categories, you’re probably better off with the Citi Double Cash.

-|Features||Citi® Double Cash Card||Chase Freedom Flex℠|
+|Citi Double Cash Card||Chase Freedom Flex|

-|Introductory offer||0 percent intro APR for 18 months for balance transfers (16.24% to 26.24% variable APR after)||0% intro APR for the first 15 months on purchases and balance transfers (16.49% to 25.24% variable APR after)|
+|Intro APR||0% intro APR for 18 months for balance transfers (16.24% to 26.24% variable APR after)||0% intro APR for 15 months on purchases and balance transfers (16.49% to 25.24% variable APR after)|

-Citi Double Cash vs. Chase Freedom highlights
+Citi Double Cash vs. Chase Freedom Flex highlights

 Welcome bonus winner: Chase Freedom Flex